-There are clear formal welfare structures at Badminton: Form Tutors see every girl individually, and Pastoral Heads join Subject Staff and the Head of Middle School to offer guidance and advice.
-We have an on-site health centre which includes the opportunity to chat to professional counsellors, and we also run an active peer mentoring programme.
+There are clear formal welfare structures at Badminton: Form Tutors see every girl individually, and Pastoral Heads join Subject Staff and either the Head of Lower School or the Head of Middle School to offer guidance and advice.
+We have an on-site Health Centre which includes the opportunity to chat to professional counsellors, and we also run an active Peer Mentoring Programme.

 Support for those with particular needs is excellent.